irothschild/stefuna/README.rst

     # and return JSON: {"status": "ok"}
     healthcheck = 8080

+    # [OPTIONAL] The server_config is an arbitrary dictionary that is available
+    # in the server instance as self.config and passed to server init()
+    # Use it for server-specific configuration.
+    server_config = {
+        'foo': 'bar'
+    }

-    # The worker_config is an arbitrary dictionary that is available
+    # [OPTIONAL] The worker_config is an arbitrary dictionary that is available
     # in the worker instance as self.config
     # Use it for worker-specific configuration.
     worker_config = {